gartz/KohanaCV/README.md

     git clone https://github.com/gartz/KohanaCV.git application

-Modify the config files to your own configuration, and the `html/static/stackoverflow.php` for your own or remove-it.
+Modify the config files to your own configuration, and the view `html/static/stackoverflow.php` for your own or remove it.